jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/API-Reference-S3-Compatible/Compatibility-API/Operations-On-Objects/Get-Object-2.md

 ## Description
 Operation can retrieve Object from OSS, and you must have READ permission to the Object.
 If the Object permission is Public and Read, then Object can be retrieved without signature verification.

+Note: Data pull assignment via x-amz-customize-back-source-url and x-amz-customize-back-source-param headers is supported; when the object is downloading after assignment, URL data provided by the request header will be pulled and returned to the user.

 ## Request
 ### Syntax
 ```